KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 The goal of this syntax is to let users build a struct as if it default fields weren't there.

-# Detailed design
-[design]: #detailed-design

-The semantics of field defaults are the same as consts.
+Field defaults are modeled on `const`s.
-The type must be supplied, and the value must be a valid compile-time constant.
+So the type must be supplied, and the value must be a compile-time expression.

 Field defaults take precedence over `Default::default()`.